 - Marinate chicken as described above.
 Preheat oven to 400℉.

 - Place chicken breasts in a casserole dish.
-Bake until internal temperature reaches 160-165℉.
+Bake 20 minutes uncovered, or until internal temperature reaches 160-165℉.

 - Remove and top with feta.
 Allow to rest 5-10 minutes before serving.